-Under such circumstances, from the perspective of investor protection and securing the reliability of the capital market, directors and company auditors in a business audited company are strongly expected to appropriately evaluate and select independent auditors, as well as fulfill their responsibilities in order to ensure proper audits, such as by allowing adequate auditing time to ensure high quality audits and by fully collaborating with the independent auditors.
+Management is responsible for the preparation of financial statements and the design of internal controls.
+Furthermore, from the perspective of investor protection and securing the reliability of the capital market, directors and company auditors are strongly expected to appropriately evaluate and select independent auditors, who provide assurance as to the accuracy of financial statements, as well as to fulfill their responsibilities in order to ensure proper audits, such as by allowing adequate auditing time to ensure high quality audits and by fully collaborating with the independent auditors.

-It is also important for market participants such as shareholders of audited companies that the directors and company auditors in business audited companies appropriately evaluate and select independent auditors, and that companies' proper financial information is disclosed on a continuous basis by securing proper auditing.
+It is also important for market participants such as shareholders of audited companies that the directors and company auditors of audited companies appropriately evaluate and select independent auditors, and that companies' proper financial information is disclosed on a continuous basis by securing proper auditing.

 In view of such matters, this Case Report describes examples of deficiencies identified in the CPAAOB's inspections, which include recent accounting fraud cases, in the most easily comprehensible manner possible from the perspective of providing directors and company auditors in listed companies, as well as investors with reference materials.
 Furthermore, this Report describes excellent cases of improvement efforts by audit firms.
-Thus, we hope that this Report will be used as reference for appropriate evaluation of independent auditors.
+Thus, we hope that this Report will be used as a reference for the appropriate evaluation of independent auditors.